3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 memory in the system, as well as the buffers and caches used by  the kernel.
 The information is gathered by parsing `/proc/meminfo`.
 Running it with `-m` option will print the values in mebibytes, which often get confused with megabytes.
-The diffrence is that the former are express the values as powers of two, while the latter express the values as powers of ten.
+The difference is that the former are express the values as powers of two, while the latter express the values as powers of ten.

 To get real-time readings we will combine it with `watch` command, which will